Urban Water Supply Network Online Monitoring System Solution

 Solution Details

-System Overview for Smart Water Management
+System Overview

-This system deploys intelligent monitoring terminals at critical network nodes like DMA boundaries and pump stations to collect pressure, flow, and water quality data.
-Data is transmitted wirelessly to a cloud platform integrating GIS and big data analytics for comprehensive visualization and intelligent management of the water supply network.
+The Urban Water Supply Network Online Monitoring System deploys intelligent monitoring terminals at critical network nodes — DMA (District Metered Area) boundaries, trunk main junctions, secondary pump stations, and network endpoints — to continuously collect pressure, flow, and water quality (residual chlorine, turbidity, pH) parameters.
+Data is transmitted via 4G/NB-IoT/LoRa wireless networks to a cloud-based monitoring platform, which integrates GIS network mapping and big data analytics for comprehensive visualization and intelligent management.

-Core System Functions
+System Functions

 Real-Time Network Pressure Monitoring